TrenchBroom/TrenchBroom/Build.md

     cmake --build . --config Release --target TrenchBroom
     ```

+    The `-T` option selects the "platform toolset" for the Visual Studio generator, which determines which C++ compiler and runtime the project will use. `v140_xp` is the _Visual Studio 2015_ runtime, with compatibility down to Windows XP.
+TrenchBroom releases and CI builds use `v140_xp`; earlier versions won't be able to compile TrenchBroom.

     You can replace "Release" with "Debug" if you want to create a debug build.
 This is also recommended if you want to work on the source in Visual Studio.

 - For MinGW 64
   - Download and install [MinGW](http://mingw-w64.sourceforge.net/)
     - Scroll down to Mingw-builds and select the appropriate version for your OS (32 or 64 Bit), then select the SJLJ variant.